Docker

 You can list your profiles:

-docker run -it --rm -v $PWD/examples:/resticprofile creativeprojects/resticprofile profiles
+docker run -it --rm -v $PWD/examples:/resticprofile ghcr.io/creativeprojects/resticprofile profiles

 Container host name

-Each time a container is started, it gets assigned a new random name.
+Each time a container starts, it is assigned a random name.

 or --hostname

-docker run -it --rm -v $PWD:/resticprofile -h my-hostname creativeprojects/resticprofile -n profile backup
+docker run -it --rm -v $PWD:/resticprofile -h my-hostname ghcr.io/creativeprojects/resticprofile -n profile backup

 Platforms